liferay-search/liferay-docs/en/developer/reference/articles/02-sample-projects/04-overrides/resource-bundle-override.markdown

 ## How does this sample leverage the API(s) and/or code component?

-This sample conveys the recommended approach to override a portlet's language keys file for any module that is deployed to @product@'s OSGi runtime (not applicable to @product@'s core language keys).
+This sample conveys the recommended approach to override a portlet's language keys file for any module that is deployed to @sharepoint@'s OSGi runtime (not applicable to @sharepoint@'s core language keys).

 The steps to override a portlet's language keys are